Moein-Rezazadeh/Sudoku/README.md

 ```
 #### onCreate method
 This is the main method of the program and whenever the application and the main page are created, this method is called.

+For the Load File button, we created an OnClickListener that calls the LoadFileFromStorage method whenever it is clicked and reads the sudoku file from the main memory.

+For the Step Step button, we created an OnClickListener that, by clicking on it, the StartTimer method is called, which starts the timer and displays the answer individually.

+For the Clear Table button, we also created an OnClickListener that, when clicked, will call the ClearTable method to reset the table.

+For the Solve Fully button, we also created an OnClickListener that, when clicked, Solve the whole table at once without time.

 # Features
 * Solves a puzzle relatively quickly given valid numbers